-The council tax income included in the CIES for the year will be the accrued income for that year.
-The difference between the income included in the CIES and the amount required by statute to be credited to the General Fund is managed by a transfer to or from the Collection Fund Adjustment Account in the Movement in Reserves Statement.
+The council tax income included in the CIES for the year is the accrued income for that year.
+In other words, the sum due to the precepting authority in respect of that year only.
+The amount included in the General Fund is this sum plus the proportionate share of any surplus or deficit arising from previous financial years.
+The difference between the two sums is managed by a transfer to or from the Collection Fund Adjustment Account in the Movement in Reserves Statement.
+These transactions are laid out in statute.

-This ensures that the amount included in the General Fund is as required under statute and is the precept for the year plus the preceptor's share of the Council Tax surplus on the billing authorities' Collection Fund for the previous year or less its share of the Council Tax deficit on the Collection Fund for the previous year.
 As required, however, under the provisions of the Local Authorities (Collection Fund: surplus and deficit) (Coronavirus) (England) Regulations 2020, the GLA's share of a billing authority's 2020-21 council tax deficit (if applicable) using the estimate calculated by 15 January 2021 is recoverable over the following three financial years - of which 2023-24 was the final year.
 These arrangements do not apply in respect of any deficits incurred in respect of subsequent years.